JustFixNYC/worst-evictors-data/README.md

 * "A&E REAL ESTATE" — DONALD HASTINGS, MAGGIE MCCORMICK, DOUGLAS EISENBERG

 * "UFARATZTA LLC" — 1635 CARROLL LLC,2509 ATLANTIC REALTY LLC,312 EZ REALTY LLC, 437 BMW LLC, 491 EQUITIES LLC, 682 MONTGOMERY LLC, DEAN PARK LLC, DRAM LLC, GAN EAST LLC, M WILHELM, MAUNTAUK PARK LLC, MENDY WILHELM, MMS REALTY LLC, PRESIDENT PLAZA LLC, UFARATZTA LLC, YANKY RODMAN

-### Automating the Owner Grouping Process (Citywide List)

-Our Citywide Worst Evictors List used the same data sources and general methodology of our RTC list.
-However, instead of limiting our analysis to HPD Head Officers, we generated our landlord portfolios using contacts listed as 'Head Officer', 'Individual Owner', or 'Corporate Owner' to catch more properties connected through common ownership.
-Additionally, we used SQL to automate most of the process of grouping owner contact names together through common business addresses, while still incorporating on-the-ground knowledge from tenants and tenant organizers.

-The specific SQL code that groups owner names for the Citywide list can be found in the [worst-evictors-list-citywide.sql file](https://github.com/JustFixNYC/worst-evictors-data/blob/master/sql/worst-evictors-list-citywide.sql) in this repository.
-You can look at the specific groupings of owner names in the output CSV file generated using the command outlined above.
-Note that duplicate and near-duplciate portfolios were filtered out to make the [published Citywide list](https://www.worstevictorsnyc.org/evictors-list/citywide/) on the Worst Evictors website.

-**Are we missing anybody?** If you think that there are other Head Officers related to the companies we are featuring in our RTC Worst Evictors List, or if you think we made a mistake somewhere, send us a suggestion via our [Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSfOwTTtRuCSb06_gYR7Zjjm-c0BWXzJlriJHRl8JwDVEnc-0g/viewform?usp=sf_link).